jepedo/gcs_large_file_upload/README.md

 # GCS Large File Upload Module

-This Drupal module provides functionality for uploading files larger than default 5MB or specified size in module configuration to a public Google Cloud Storage (GCS) bucket.
-It also triggers a Pub/Sub message upon successful upload.
+This Drupal module provides functionality for uploading files larger than a specified size to a public Google Cloud Storage (GCS) bucket.
+It also triggers a Pub/Sub message upon successful upload and removes the file from the web server.

 ## Features

-- Upload files larger than default 5MB or configured size to GCS.
+- Upload files larger than a configurable size to GCS.
 - Authenticate with Google Cloud services using a service account keyfile.
 - Trigger a Pub/Sub message upon successful file upload.
+- Store the GCS file URL in a custom field on the file entity.
+- Remove the file from the web server after successful upload to GCS.
 - Hooks into Drupal's file system to handle file uploads.

 ## Requirements